Need to protect your pooch? You'd be barking mad to go without pet insurance for dogs.

 - Pay for most of your dog’s medical and surgical costs

-- Let you access a range of treatments that might otherwise be unaffordable, and help ensure that you can give your dog the highest level of care available
+- Let you access a range of treatments that might otherwise be unaffordable, and help ensure that you can give your dog a high level of care

 - Provide a way to protect your investment if you have a rare breed of dog or have plans to breed your dog in the future

 - Stop you from having to choose between money and your dog’s life

-Policies are designed to help cover some of the more common conditions dogs will encounter over time.
-When picking out a policy, you can mix and match cover of accidents, illnesses and routine care costs to find a level of cover that works for you.
+Policies are designed to help cover some of the more common conditions that dogs will encounter over time.
+When picking out a policy, you can mix and match cover to include accidents, illnesses and routine care costs to find a level of cover that works for you.

 - Accidental injury cover.
 This is the core component of pet insurance and is available with all basic policies.
 It covers physical injuries caused by specific events, such as a car hitting your dog.
 Here are some other scenarios where your dog may be covered: